innovationharvesters/pay-theory-ios/README.md

  - amount: Payment amount that should be charged to the card in cents.
  - buyer: Buyer that allows name, email, phone number, and address of the buyer to be associated with the payment.
 If Buyer Info is passed as an argument it will ignore the ones captured by the custom text fields
  - require_confirmation: Bool that tells the button if it should await the confirmation step or run the transaction on click.
- - completion: Function that will handle the result of the call returning a Tokenization Response or Failure Response
+ - completion: Function that will handle the result of the call returning a dictionary [String:Any] or Failure Response

 ```swift